Subtle Yoga Inspired Therapy

 and I am a Registered Yoga Teacher 200 with Yoga Alliance.

-I use yoga in therapy with clients and I am excited to offer some groups, classes and workshops in the future.
+I use yoga in therapy with clients and I am excited to offer monthly classes and workshops.

 What is Subtle Yoga?